General Scholarships & Awards

 - Underrepresented minority student*

-See below for the program descriptions, which may require other eligibility components in order to apply.
+See below for scholarship program descriptions, which may include additional eligibility requirements.

-If you are interested in sponsoring a scholarship, please contact firstname.lastname@example.org.
+If you are interested in sponsoring a scholarship, please contact Paula Mejia at email@example.com

 Gerber Scholarship in Pediatrics Program

-The Gerber scholarship in Pediatrics supports two outstanding medical students with an interest in pediatrics and an emphasis on nutrition.
+The Gerber Scholarship in Pediatrics was established in 1997 and provides a $5,000 scholarship to two (2) outstanding medical students with an interest in pediatrics with an emphasis on nutrition.

 Hugh J. Andersen Memorial Scholarship Program

 The Hugh J. Andersen Memorial Scholarship was established in 1982 in honor of the longtime NMF contributor in Minneapolis/St. Paul.
-The scholarship is awarded annually to two 2nd or 3rd year underrepresented minority students enrolled in Minnesota medical schools in recognition of leadership and community service.
+This award provides a $5,000 scholarship to two (2) 2nd or 3rd year underrepresented minority medical students enrolled in a Minnesota medical school, in recognition of leadership and community service.

 Manhattan Central Medical Society Scholarship

-Established by the Manhattan Central Medical Society, this award is given to an African-American medical student enrolled in the greater New York area.
+Established by the Manhattan Central Medical Society in 2014, this award provides a $2,000 scholarship to one (1) African American medical student enrolled in an accredited medical school the greater New York City area.

 Victor Grifols Roura Scholarship